kieran-mackle/autotrader-demo/README.md

-# autotrader-demo
+# Welcome to the AutoTrader Demo Repository
-A repository containing example files to get started with AutoTrader
+This repository contains example files to help you get started with AutoTrader.